geohackweek/GoogleEarthEngine/_episodes/00-access-javascript.md

 - Have a JavaScript resource
 keypoints:
 - "Anyone can sign up for Google Earth Engine, just apply to be a trusted tester."
+- "The Code Editor is a user friendly access point for Earth Engine that uses the JavaScript API."
-- "GEE has a user-friendly JavaScript API that is how we will get started.
-JavaScript is a programming language that is also widely used in web development."
+- " JavaScript is a programming language that is also widely used in web development."
 ---
 ## Getting Approved as a Trusted Tester